RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/ForceGauge.md

 The hardware involved are:
 - **Force Gauge:** For this experiment, a high-precision digital force gauge is used, a [Mark-10 M4-10 force gauge](https://mark-10.com/products/force-gauges/series-4/).
 - **Displacement Measurement:** Displacement are marked via a ruler and the force gauge is physically pulled to the displacement points.
 - **Mounting Fixture:** A custom test rig is bult to hold the ankle in position which will isolate the axis along which the stiffness is being tested.
-    Allows for controlled compression of the ankle ensuring consistent boundary conditions during each test.
+It allows for controlled compression of the ankle ensuring consistent boundary conditions during each test.
-- **Data Acquisition:**
-    Force reading is continuously logged from the gauge via serial interface or USB using a custom ROS2 node.
+- **Data Acquisition:** Force reading is continuously logged from the gauge via serial interface or USB using a custom ROS2 node.

 ## Data Conditioning and Analysis: